 - Salvia (perennial varieties)

 There's another category of plants between annuals and perennials: biennials.
-Biennials take two seasons to complete their life cycle.
+Biennials take two seasons to complete a life cycle.
 After planting, biennials grow through the first warm season, then go dormant.
 In their second year, they flower and produce seed, then die.
 Popular biennials include foxglove, parsley, hollyhock and delphinium.
 In the garden, treat biennials like short-lived perennials.

 Hardiness Zones